Analysis on the 2021-2024 NAP is forthcoming.

 Iraq reported on the implementation of its NAP in its national reporting for Beijing+25 and in preparation for CSW64 (2020).
 Specifically, Iraq indicated that the second NAP for the period 2019-2023 is currently being drafted with the support of UN Women and will also include “the active participation of women in peace and security efforts and the prioritization of their needs in planning, programme development and implementation.”

-The most recent armed conflict in Iraq’s history was the US invasion of Iraq, which lasted from 2003 until 2011.
+The most recent large-scale armed conflict in Iraq’s history was the US invasion of Iraq, which lasted from 2003 until 2011, followed by conflict caused by ISIS/Daesh.
 Coupled with decades of prior armed conflict, including the Iran-Iraq War (1980-1988) and the Gulf War (1990-1991), the invasion exacerbated the political instability in the country.
 These conflicts, as well as the UN sanctions imposed on Iraq following the Gulf war, had a disproportionate impact on women and girls, furthering structural inequalities that impeded their participation in social, political, and economic life.